rails/rails/guides/source/active_record_migrations.md

 due to their size.
 Therefore, it's essential to evaluate the trade-offs and consider the specific requirements of your application before deciding to use UUIDs as primary keys.

+### Data Migrations

+Data migrations involve transforming or moving data within your database.
+In Rails, it is generally not advised to perform data migrations using migration files.
+Here’s why:

+- **Separation of Concerns**: Schema changes and data changes have different lifecycles and purposes.
+Schema changes alter the structure of your database, while data changes alter the content.
+- **Rollback Complexity**: Data migrations can be hard to rollback safely and predictably.
+- **Performance**: Data migrations can take a long time to run and may lock your tables, affecting application performance and availability.

+Instead, consider using the [`maintenance_tasks`](https://github.com/Shopify/maintenance_tasks) gem.
+This gem provides a framework for creating and managing data migrations and other maintenance tasks in a way that is safe and easy to manage without interfering with schema migrations.